 - Compatible with Google Play Apps and Google Assistant

-- Not optimized for Kindle Reader Apps
+- Not optimised for Kindle Reader Apps

 - More screen size options